 Pro tip: We often recommend prefabricated wall panels with integrated conduit channels, which allow electricians to run wiring more quickly—saving days of work without sacrificing layout flexibility.

 With smart planning and modular thinking, you can build a cost-effective container kitchen that’s ready to perform without overspending on features you don’t need.
-Everything mentioned above is part of what we offer—our in-house container building factory has been serving clients for decades with reliable, custom-built solutions.
+Everything mentioned above is part of what we offer—our in-house factory handles both structural fabrication and full interior outfitting under one roof.

 Practical Tips for Designing Your 20ft Container Kitchen Layout

 A well-planned layout isn’t just about fitting equipment—it’s about creating a space that works smoothly every day.
-Below are simple, hands-on tips based on real build experience that can help you design smarter and build with fewer headaches.
+Below are practical, experience-based tips drawn from real container kitchen projects to help you design smarter and build with fewer complications.

 Start with Zoning and Approval